subratraj6630/Web-Dev-P2/README.md

 2. Responsive Design Complexity:
 •	Creating a truly responsive design that looks and functions seamlessly across an array of devices with different screen sizes and orientations can be challenging.
 5. Complex Styling Requirements:
-•	Achieving intricate visual styles or transitions as per design specifications might be challenging, especially when trying to maintain performance and compatibility
+•	Achieving intricate visual styles or transitions as per design specifications might be challenging, especially when trying to maintain performance and compatibility.